kitajchuk/ImageLoader/README.md

 ImageLoader
 ===========

 > Handle lazy-loading images with contextual load conditions.
+Uses animation frames to poll for loading.